1A3Dev/REPO-LobbyImprovements/README.md

   - Config option to enable the base-game debug console which is accessible via the grave key (`)
     - You can scroll up and down with the up/down arrow keys or scroll wheel.
 Also when an option is selected you can press tab to complete it
     - You can use middle mouse click to redo the previous command you executed
+    - Items & valuables spawn at the closest level point whilst enemies spawn in a room nearby
 - Fast Startup
   - Config option to skip moon phase animation
   - Config option to skip splash screen